Last Updated: April 15, 2026

 Moving from traditional banking to crypto does not mean abandoning fiat.
 It means learning how to use both systems together, safely.
-This guide walks through the practical steps, from choosing a platform to securing a wallet, with common traps to avoid.
+This guide walks through the practical steps, from choosing a platform to securing a wallet, plus the common traps that wipe beginners.

-• Start with a clear goal so you do not buy random coins or use the wrong platform.
+• Start with a clear goal so you do not buy random coins or use the wrong tools.

 • Use reputable fiat-to-crypto rails, then move larger holdings into self-custody.

-• Treat security and recordkeeping as part of the process, not an afterthought.
+• Keep security and record keeping as part of the setup, not something you “do later”.

-If you want quick definitions for wallet, exchange, custody, KYC, gas fees, stablecoins, and seed phrase, see the Crypto Glossary.
+• For quick definitions of wallet, exchange, custody, KYC, gas fees, stablecoins, and seed phrase, use the Crypto Glossary.

 Define Your Crypto Goal